MicrosoftDocs/architecture-center/docs/service-fabric/modernize-app-azure-service-fabric.md

     ```
 The image is tagged with a version number that Service Fabric references when it deploys and versions the container.
 Azure DevOps encapsulates and executes the manual Docker build/tag/push process.
 DevOps details are described in the [DevOps and CI/CD](#devops-and-cicd) section.

-> In the preceding example, the base image is “microsoft/aspnet4.7” from DockerHub.
+> [!NOTE] In the preceding example, the base image is “microsoft/aspnet4.7” from DockerHub.

 Here are some considerations about the base images:
 - The base image could be a locked-down custom enterprise image that enforces enterprise requirements.
 For a shared application, isolation boundaries can be created through credentials or by using separate registry.
 It's recommended that enterprise-supported docker images be kept separately and stored in an isolated container registry.